rust-lang/rfcs/text/0000-futures.md

     /// The value of this field gets passed to all functions that are part of
     /// the vtable as first parameter.
     pub data: *const (),
-    /// Virtual function pointer table that customizes the behavior if this waker. pub vtable: &'static RawWakerVTable,
+    /// Virtual function pointer table that customizes the behavior of this waker. pub vtable: &'static RawWakerVTable,
 }